helge17/tuxguitar/README.md

 https://github.com/helge17/tuxguitar/releases/

-To build TuxGuitar from source, refer to the [INSTALL.md](INSTALL.md) file.
+To build TuxGuitar from source code, refer to the INSTALL.md file.

 ## Contribute

-If you want to contribute, see here: [Contribute](doc/contribute.md)
+If you want to contribute to TuxGuitar, you will find a helpful description in the file contribute.md.